ItsANameToo/hermod/README.md

 # noah ~ Automated Rebuilds for [ArkEcosystem/ark-node](https://github.com/ArkEcosystem/ark-node)

-> `noah` is still in its early stages which means it is undergoing constant changes so make sure to check the commit history for any changes before updating.
+> `noah` is still in its early stages which means it is undergoing constant changes so make sure to check the commit history for any changes before updating **AND** test it on devnet before deploying it to mainnet.

 ## Installation